dmytrodanylyk/dmytrodanylyk/reminder/alert-fragment-dialog.md

-Android helper class which extends `DialogFragment`.
+Android helper class which extends `DialogFragment` and add additional methods to create different dialogs.

 **Example**